nicolaeandreivasile/basic-shell/README.md

 #### *- grep [regex]*
 It is used with the ls command, delimited by a pipe ("|").
 It restrains the output of the ls command only to those which match the regex.

+#### *- mv [source] [destination]*
+Moves the source file in the destination directory.
+If the source file is not valid or it's missing, an error is returned.
+If the destination directory isn't valid, it's missing or in it already exists a file with the same name, an error is returned.
+If the source is a sub-tree that includes the current directory, the new current directory will be changed as well, accordingly with the new current directory sub-tree.

 ## Input
 On each line of the input file is the command to be executed, with or without parameters.